Game Parks & Sites

 Jinja, Uganda overlooks Lake Victoria, one of the largest lakes in the world.
 The White Nile flows north from the lake towards Egypt.
 Owen Falls Dam blocks the river below which are the Owen Falls.
 On and around the river you can; white water raft, canoe, horse ride, bungee jump, jet boat, quad bike and help with local community projects.

 A lightly forested park on the Luangwa River in the south east of Zambia.
-Animals normally seen are; hippos, elephants, crocodiles, antelopes, water and bushbuck, wild dogs, lions, and buffalo.
+Animals normally seen are; hippos, elephants, crocodiles, antelopes, water and bushbuck, wild dogs, lions, and even more buffalo.
 We camp on the river bank beside the park.

 Zimbabwe & Zambia – Victoria Falls